 ATSD requires a Java 8 runtime environment and is supported on major Linux distributions in 64-bit mode.

-Single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy, support for out-of-order writes, and without numeric precision loss.
+A single-node ATSD instance can process up to 200,000 metrics per second with millisecond accuracy and handle out-of-order sample writes without any loss of numeric precision.

-Number of metrics inserted per second is scaled by adding region servers to the underlying HBase cluster.
+The number of metrics inserted per second can be increased by adding region servers to the underlying HBase cluster.

-Storage efficiency determines how many metrics and individual series can be stored in the system.
+Storage efficiency ultimately determines how many metrics and individual series can be stored in the system.

 Compared to traditional databases, ATSD requires up to 50 times less disk space.
 Refer to compression tests for more details.

-Storage capacity can be scaled by adding data nodes to the underlying HDFS cluster.
-In ATSD on AWS EMR, the storage capacity is right-sized automatically and independently of the processing capacity.
+The storage capacity can be scaled by adding data nodes to the underlying HDFS cluster.
+With ATSD on AWS EMR, storage capacity is right-sized automatically, independent of processing capacity.

 - High-performance metrics backend.